IgniteUI/indigo-design-docfx/en/components/toast.md

 ## Styling

 The Toast comes with styling flexibility through the options available for the background color and message text style.
-However, it is recommended to use `white` or `grays.900`(`Active`) for the message text, to assure optimal contrast with the background and legibility.
+However, it is recommended to use the predefined colors to assure optimal contrast with the background and legibility.

 <img class="responsive-img" src="../images/toast_styling.png" srcset="../images/toast_styling@2x.png 2x" />